-- Our Governors understand and recognise the importance of information sharing between practitioners and local agencies.
-Our Governors will ensure arrangements are in place that set out clearly the process and principles of information sharing across the Federation and with the three safeguarding partners, other organisations, agencies, and practitioners as required; - Our Governors understand the Data Protection Act 2018 and the GDPR places duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure; - Our Governors will ensure relevant staff have due regard to the data protection principles, which allow them to share personal information, as provided for in the Data Protection Act 2018, and the GDPR; - Where children leave one of our school's the designated safeguarding lead will ensure their child protection file is transferred to the new school as soon as possible, ensuring secure transit, and confirmation of receipt will be obtained from the receiving school.
-The file will be transferred separately from the main pupil file.
-Our schools' will ensure key staff such as the designated safeguarding lead and SENDCO are aware, as required; and
+Our Governors understand and recognise the importance of information sharing between practitioners and local agencies.
+Our Governors will ensure arrangements are in place that set out clearly the process and principles of information sharing within our schools and with the three safeguarding partners, other organisations, agencies, and practitioners as required

-• In addition to the child protection file, our designated safeguarding lead will also consider if it would be appropriate to share any safeguarding information with the new school in advance of the child leaving.
+- Our Governors understand the Data Protection Act 2018 and the GDPR places duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure - Our Governors will ensure relevant staff have due regard to the data protection principles, which allow them to share personal information, as provided for in the Data Protection Act 2018, and the GDPR - Where children leave one of our school's the designated safeguarding lead will ensure their child protection file is transferred to the new school as soon as possible, ensuring secure transit, and confirmation of receipt will be obtained from the receiving school.
+The file will be transferred separately from the child's main file.
+Our schools will ensure key staff such as designated safeguarding leads and SENCOs are aware as required - In addition to the child protection file, our designated safeguarding lead will also consider if it would be appropriate to share any safeguarding information with the new school in advance of a child leaving.

-Staff Training:
+Staff Training

-- That all staff members undergo safeguarding and child protection including online safety, which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring.
+- That all staff members undergo safeguarding and child protection including online safety which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring.
 The training will be regularly updated.
 Our induction and training will be in line with advice from the safeguarding partners.
-In addition, all staff members will receive regular safeguarding and child protection updates (for example, via Microsoft Teams, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - Our Governing Board recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns daily; - Safeguarding training, including online safety training, is integrated, aligned, and considered as part of the whole school safeguarding approach; and - Whilst considering training requirements there will be regard to the Teachers' Standards, which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of children.
+In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings, designated CPD sessions during the academic year), to ensure that we continually upskill our staff to be vigilant in safeguarding.
+We will know the local context for safeguarding and share this with staff to provide them with relevant knowledge to raise concerns effectively - Our Governing Board recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns daily.
+Our staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and child protection policy - Safeguarding training, including online safety training, is integrated, aligned, and considered as part of the whole Federation's safeguarding approach - Whilst considering training requirements there will be regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of children.

-Online Safety:
+Online Safety

 Our Governing Board understand that our schools increasingly work online and that it is essential that children are safeguarded from potentially harmful and inappropriate online material.
-They will ensure our schools:
+They will ensure our schools':

-- meets the DFE filtering and monitoring standards and Cyber standards; - review filtering and monitoring provision at least annually; - block harmful and inappropriate content without unreasonably impacting teaching and learning; and - have effective monitoring strategies in place that meet our safeguarding needs.
+- Meet the DFE filtering and monitoring standards and Cyber standards - Review filtering and monitoring provision at least annually - Block harmful and inappropriate content without unreasonably impacting teaching and learning - Have effective monitoring strategies in place that meet our safeguarding needs - Nominate a member of the Governing Board to have responsibility for filtering and monitoring across our Federation.

-The Governing Board will review the standards and if necessary, discuss with the DSL, IT service provider what more needs to be done to support the Federation to meet the standards.
+The Governing Board will review the standards and if necessary, discuss with the DSL and IT service providers what more needs to be done to support the Federation to meet its standards.